Guide published October 2019

-- Global air pollution is now the biggest environmental risk of early death, responsible for as many as seven million premature deaths each year.
+- Global air pollution is now the biggest environmental risk of early death, responsible for as many as five million premature deaths each year.
 That’s more than AIDS, tuberculosis and malaria combined.

 - Nine out of ten people worldwide breathe polluted air from their first breath to their last.

 - Vulnerable populations are impacted the most: children, the elderly, and people with already compromised respiratory systems.

 - Air pollution can be up to eight times worse on one end of a city block than another.

 Harnessing data to drive action

 Conventional air pollution management commonly relies on a few sparsely located monitors.
 Hyperlocal monitoring can provide a more holistic picture by filling a gap in places where modeled data is not available.